Becoming a professional business interpreter

 Business interpreting is undertaken by both conference and public service interpreters in different contexts.
 It often involves very technical topics and requires good skills and a sound knowledge of the techniques involved*.
 Business Interpreters will, by the nature of the job, have very close client contact and cannot afford “to get it wrong”.

-This webinar looks at how to become a professional business interpreter; outlining the types of work undertaken, the technology used, preparing for an assignment and looking for work.
+This video looks at how to become a professional business interpreter; outlining the types of work undertaken, the technology used, preparing for an assignment and looking for work.

 Kirsty Heimerl-Moggan is Senior Lecturer in Conference Interpreting at the University of Central Lancashire (UCLan), and has taught Interpreting at Postgraduate level at 4 different universities in the UK and in Munich, Germany for the last 15 years.